thephpleague/fractal/README.md

 If you want to reuse your processors (recommended) then create classes somewhere and pass in the name.
 Assuming you use an autoloader of course.
-These classes must extend `League\Fractal\ProcessorAbstract` and contain a process method, much like the callback example: `public function process($scope, Foo $foo)`.
+These classes must extend `League\Fractal\ProcessorAbstract` and contain a process method, much like the callback example: `public function process(Foo $foo)`.

 ``` php
 // PHP 5.3+